hkpeaks/peaks-consolidation/README.md

 ## Ultra Speed for Query Data from a Billion-Row File & Database

 Compared to other expensive consolidation solutions e.g, Oracle HFM, SAP BPC, IBM Cognos Controller and TM1, the rule setting of Peaks Consolidation is exceptionally simple for any user.
 Additionally, CurrentSetting{} allows you to leverage your computing device to deal with billions of rows of queries at your fingertips, whether it’s a single file or a folder containing many files.
+It can also provide an interface to support your database.
 Below is an example of rule setting:-

 ```
 CurrentSetting{StreamMB(1000)Thread(100)}